shwetapardeshi1/ECE228-Project/README.md

-# Physics-Informed Trajectory Prediction (ECE 228 Final Project)
+# Physics-Informed Motion Planner (ECE 228 Final Project)

 This repository contains the code for our ECE 228 final project (Track 2), where we explore the use of Physics-Informed Neural Networks (PINNs) for trajectory prediction in autonomous driving.
 The model is trained and evaluated on the Lyft Level 5 Prediction Dataset.